 10 | ENTER THE OLD WEST AT FLYING J RANCH

 Contact: (575) 336-4330

-Step back in time to a period of hearty chuckwagon suppers, old west showdowns, and toe-tapping western music at Flying J Ranch.
-One of the best things to do in New Mexico, let alone southern New Mexico, Flying J Ranch is open during the summer evenings through Labor Day.
-This family-friendly old west showcase features tons of attractions and activities for all ages, including cattle roping, pony rides, gold panning, and an old west town complete with a sheriff’s office, gift shops, and blacksmith.
+Step back in time to a period of hearty chuckwagon suppers, Old West showdowns, and toe-tapping western music at Flying J Ranch.
+One of the best things to do in New Mexico, let alone southern New Mexico, Flying J Ranch is open every evening except Sunday all summer through Labor Day.

 Contact: (575) 354-2748